domainsofapp/domainsofapp.github.io/_posts/2016-02-19-favorite-quotations.md

 Now he has departed from this strange world a little ahead of me.
 That means nothing.
 People like us, who believe in physics, know that the distinction between past, present, and future is only a stubbornly persistent illusion. --Albert Einstein, Theoretical Physicist

 On the train of the revolution, we will lose the liberals at the first turn. --Anthony Bourdain, American Cook and Storyteller, Paraphrasing Vladimir Lenin, Revolutionary

+There is virtue in struggle. --Seth A. Maxon, Editor and Journalist (personal conversation)

+Soon we shall die and all memory of those five will have left earth, and we ourselves shall be loved for a while and forgotten.
+But the love will have been enough; all those impulses of love return to the love that made them.
+Even memory is not necessary for love.
+There is a land of the living and a land of the dead and the bridge is love, the only survival, the only meaning. --Thornton Wilder, American Playwright

+Tourism is sin, and travel on foot virtue. --Werner Herzog, German Screenwriter

+Some people feel the rain.
+Others just get wet. --Original Source Unknown

+More precisely -- and here we are back to the logic of the madman who knows that he is not a grain of corn, but is worried that the chickens have not realized this fact -- we know we are responsible, but the chicken (the big Other) has not caught on. --Slavoj Zizek, Slovenian Philosopher